To arrange before arrival (1) – things to do in advance

 It is the Dutch law that you must be properly insured during your stay in the Netherlands.
 Besides, you need to have at least the healthcare insurance in order to register as a student at Wageningen University.
 To facilitate new students, the Student Service Centre (SSC) provides an insurance package in cooperation with AON Consultants.
 (For more information, click).
 However, it is not obliged to use the university’s offer.
 You can apply for other preferable insurances by yourself or use the insurance that you have already had, but make sure that it will cover your stay in the Netherlands.

-Apart from the healthcare insurance, you can also consider other types of insurance, such as liability insurance, repatriation insurance, and household contents insurance (For more information, click).
+Apart from the healthcare insurance, you can also consider other types of insurance, such as liability insurance, repatriation insurance, and household contents insurance (For more information, essay on criticism summary).

 Anything can happen when you are away from home.
 Be prepared is the best thing you can do.
 Having the insurance will make your life much easier when the moment comes, though I hope you will never have to use it!